From "millions of scholarship dollars go unclaimed" to "it's too much work," misconceptions about college scholarships need debunking.

 Myth #7: Scholarship applications are too much work for the results.
 It's true that scholarship applications can look time-consuming.
 However, the material you create for college applications, such as essays and résumés, can often be reused for your scholarship applications.

-Myth #8: My scholarship money won't affect my financial aid, and if all the money adds up to more than college costs, I can pocket the extra.
-If a college has met your full financial need, federal rules require colleges to deduct scholarships from federal need-based financial aid they would otherwise give you.
-They may even reduce your gift aid.
-And some scholarships prohibit using the same expenses to qualify for different scholarships or other aid.
+Myth #8: My scholarship money won't affect my financial aid.
+If a college has met your full financial need, federal rules require that it deduct your outside scholarships from your federal need-based financial aid.
+The college may even reduce your gift aid.
 Check the rules for each scholarship and each college very carefully.

 Note: Financial information provided on this site is of a general nature and may not apply to your situation.
 Contact a financial or tax advisor before acting on such information.